jruales/100DaysOfML/Log.md

 Rules: https://github.com/llSourcell/100_Days_of_ML_Code

+## Day 3: July 18, 2018
+**Today's Progress**:

+Explored a bit through the SciKit Learn documentation; ended up reading some of the [APIs for Generalized Linear Models](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.linear_model).
+I still haven't read through the more human-readable [guide about Generalized Linear Models](http://scikit-learn.org/stable/modules/linear_model.html#ridge-regression).

+Tried out Google CoLab Jupyter Notebooks (https://colab.research.google.com/).
+Ran a few of the linear models mentioned above with some synthetic data.
+Practiced using `??` and `?` in the Jupyter notebook to access the documentation.

+**Thoughts**:
+- Scikit-learn has a lot of different kinds of linear model variants available.
+Many more than I had expected.
+- CoLab is like Jupyter but with a "Material Design" visual style.
+The design looks pretty clean, and I was pleasantly surprised that they have a "Search in Stack Overflow" button when I get a Python error.

 ## Day 2: July 17, 2018

 **Today's Progress**: Finished reading Chapter 2 of the book.
 Grid search; feature importance; evaluating on the test set; launching, monitoring and maintaining the system.